99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/Notes.md

 To access AWS:
 - AWS managment console (pw + MFA)
 - CLI (access keys)
+  - to use CLI with MFA you need to create a temporary session, you do so with the STS GetSessionToken API
+  - the CLI looks for credentials in this order: Command line, Env.
+Variab.
+CLI credential file, CLI config file, Container cred.
+Instance profile cred.
 - SDK (access keys)
+  - looks for credential in this order: Java system propreties, Env. variab.
+The defaul credential profile file.
+ECS container. instance profile credentials.
 Access keys are generated with the AWS console, users manage their keys and are secret like passwords.

 IAM Roles: